node-casbin/mongoose-adapter/README.md

 npm install --save @elastic.io/casbin-mongoose-adapter
 ```

-Require it in a place, where you are instantiating an enforcer:
+Require it in a place, where you are instantiating an enforcer ([read more about enforcer here](https://github.com/casbin/node-casbin#get-started)):

 ```javascript
 const MongooseAdapter = require('@elastic.io/casbin-mongoose-adapter');